opchain vs. the others.

 Honest, opinionated comparison against seven popular AI-coding tools. opchain and stock Claude defaults are pinned on the left; pick up to four more to compare against — chips below the intro, one click toggles each column in or out.

-CLAUDE.mdis fine - Editor autocomplete with style → Cursor or Copilot
+- Editor autocomplete with style → Cursor, Copilot, Zed, or VS Code

-- A managed agent that ships PRs unattended → Devin or OpenAI Codex
+- A managed agent that ships PRs unattended → Devin, OpenAI Codex, or Copilot cloud agent

 - A pipeline of skills you own, free, in your repo → opchain